eead-csic-compbio/scripting_linux_shell/session1.md

 ### The conda manager

-Conda is a popular software and packages manager, which is used mainly within the Python community, but it covers much more, including software for data science, R packages, etc. In this example, we are going to install a conda manager which includes just the basic packages (aka 'Miniconda').
+Conda is a popular software and packages manager, which is used mainly by the Python community, but it covers much more, including software for data science, R packages, etc. In this example, we are going to install a conda manager which includes just the basic packages (aka 'Miniconda').
 Then, we will use this conda manager to create a specific environment which we will use to install the blast program.

 To download Miniconda, you could look for the latest distribution on your web browser and download the `.sh` for your operating system from there.
 In our example, we are going to download it directly from the terminal using the `wget` command: